3AP-AG/payrexx-sdk/.github/pull_request_template.md

 - [ ] This PR follows the coding guidelines of the project
 - [ ] This PR fulfills the acceptance criteria defined on the issue
+- [ ] This PR has been locally tested